RayBenefield/dev-xp/worklog.md

 # Worklog

+## #103

+Setup the template for the `kd version` command.
+Jumping into the side effect system now.
+Which means I might be able to replace the `npm version patch` command with `kd version --commit` when I'm done.
+We'll see how that works out.

 ## #100, #101, #102

 HAPPY NEW YEAR!!!
 Today I jump in deeper into the versioning system.
 I'm REALLY